unfoldingWord/uw-content-validation/src/components/book-package-check/README.md

 The code below requests some info and then checks the single specified Bible book in several repos.
 This is convenient to see all these check results collected into one place.

+`Book Package Check` calls `checkBookPackage()` which then calls `checkFile()` for the book file in each repo.

+**Warning**: Some repos contain many files and/or very large files, and downloading them all and then checking them might slow down your browser.

 ```js
 import BookPackageCheck from './BookPackageCheck';